Printable version (updated 5/14/2013)

 - The appearance bonds outstanding by a Bondsman and/or his or her Bondsman Agents exceed an aggregate amount which is fifteen (15) times the amount of the letter(s) of credit issued to the Court.

 - The applicant or authorized agent has provided a false statement in any information submitted to the Court for approval of his/her application or regarding a warrant/appearance bond recall.

-- The applicant or any authorized agent has outstanding warrant(s) issued for his or her arrest for any crime mentioned in paragraph one above.
+- The applicant or any authorized agent has outstanding warrant(s) issued for his or her arrest for any crime.

 - The applicant or any authorized agent allows an unauthorized person to write an appearance bond(s).

 - An Insurance Agent allows an appearance bond to be submitted to the Court which does not contain an individual, numbered, power of attorney properly executed.

 - The applicant or any authorized agent employs an Agent of a Surety who is not qualified to act as such under the provisions of K.S.A.
 22-2809a.

 - The applicant or any authorized agent failed to timely submit a periodic quarterly report as required by Section K of this Rule or to file a renewal application by June 1.